 function straight to the tree-sequence output

-file rather than using the ts_load(<model-object>)
+file rather than using the ts_read(<model-object>)

 format used when working with standard slendr simulations.
 This